phphoebe/dec_spotify_python_etl/README.md

 The chosen playlist for this pipeline is the Lofi Girl's Favorite Playlist, a popular collection among individuals who enjoy relaxing, lo-fi music while working or studying.
 This playlist provides an interesting dataset for analysis due to its relevance to productivity and study culture.

-> _As part of the data source selection process, we were provided with several options, such as Public APIs, Kaggle datasets, and sample Postgres databases.
-I chose to work with the Spotify API to develop my skills in API extraction and Python scripting, as I am already familiar with SQL and relational databases.
-The Spotify API offers easy-to-navigate documentation and real-time data, making it a suitable choice for practicing API extraction._

 ## Business Objective

 The primary objective of this pipeline is to provide structured and detailed insights into Spotify playlist and artist data.
 These insights can be leveraged for the following purposes: